-Much of this information can be found in College Diabetes Network’s “Off to College: For Parents” resource which can be requested online here or picked up as a booklet upon request at our clinic.
+Much of the following information can be found in The Diabetes Link’s “Off to College: Caregiver Guide” which can be viewed online here.

 Your child is going to be making a lot of decisions on their own now -- and not all of those decisions will be good ones.
 College may be the first time they are responsible for feeding themselves, and that pizza buffet probably looks tempting.
 Not to mention their crazy schedules, late night study sessions, and sporadic naps after morning classes.
 Instead of getting frustrated, try to help them through this transition period.
 Offer to stock their room with healthy snacks so they don’t rely on junk food to make it through the day.
 Work with them to find a balance in their schedule so they know how to fit in diabetes care during busy days.
 Ask them what you can do to help from afar, and don’t be afraid to give them independence if they seem ready for the challenge.
 Remember, you’re still their parent and their primary reference point for when things get tough -- they may still need you to explain to them what the heck their insurance coverage even means.

 Your child may feel like you’re hovering too much, while you may feel like their diabetes care is getting out of control.
 Both sides should take a breather, remember that T1D is a team effort, and make a plan to communicate effectively.
 For example, how often will your child check in?
 How often will you discuss blood sugars together?
 Who will be responsible for scheduling diabetes appointments?
 Your child can make you promises, like wearing a medical alert ID bracelet on campus, in exchange for your promises, like not starting phone conversations by talking about diabetes.